Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

-With the specific assumptions of Theorem~\ref{thm:main} we have $E_N^{(1)}(0)=0$ .
 To make the one-body time evolution meaningful, the time $t$ will be bounded by a given $T$ until which $\text{CSS}(\varphi_0)$ stays well-posed as shown in Theorem~\ref{thm:wellpose}.
-We will then obtain with $b\to 0$ when $N\to \infty$.
-The final step will be to choose $R=f(N)$ such that $be^{at}\to 0$ when $N$ gets large.
-A difficult part of the calculation consists in controlling the divergences in the parameter $R$ appearing in the functions $a$ and $b$.
-In Section~\ref{sec:bounds}, we derive a bunch of estimates to control the different operators of $\HNR$ defined in \eqref{expanded_H}.
-The bounds are Hardy types inequalities and provide a control in term of $|\log R|(1-\Delta)$, i.e., a slightly diverging kinetic energy plus constant.
-This section also contains bounds of several quantities appearing later in the calculation.
+A difficult part of the calculation consists in controlling the divergences in the parameter $R$ appearing everywhere.
+In Section~\ref{sec:bounds}, we derive a collection of estimates to control the different operators of $\HNR$ defined in \eqref{expanded_H}.
+The bounds are Hardy-type inequalities and provide a control in terms of $|\log R|(1-\Delta)$, i.e., a slightly diverging kinetic energy plus a constant.
+That section also contains bounds of several quantities appearing later in the calculation.
 In Section~\ref{sec:css}, we establish the well-posedness of $\text{CSS}(R,\varphi_0)$ as well as the conservation of the energy.
-This allows us to control $\norm{\varphi_t}_{H^1}$ in term of $\norm{\varphi_0}_{H^1}$ and to control $\norm{\varphi_t}_{H^2}$ in two different manners, see Lemma~\ref{thm:wellpose} and Theorem~\ref{thm:u-GWP}.
+This allows us to control $\norm{\varphi_t}_{H^1}$ in terms of $\norm{\varphi_0}_{H^1}$ and to control $\norm{\varphi_t}_{H^2}$ in two different ways, by a constant $C$ independent of $R$ on finite time intervals in Lemma~\ref{thm:wellpose} and by Theorem~\ref{thm:u-GWP}.
 The derivation of \eqref{ine:EAB} is carried out in Section~\ref{sec:pickl}.
-In that calculation, most of the $-\Delta $ of the bounds of Section \ref{sec:bounds} hit a $\varphi_t$ and provide an $\norm{\varphi_t}_{H^1}\leq C$.
-Some don't and imply to be able to estimate the time growth of the kinetic energy of the non-condensated part of $\Psi_N(t)$.
-This is the content of Section~\ref{sec:kinetic} and is achieved via the second Gr\"onwall type lemma.
+In that calculation, most of the $-\nabla $ can be moved to act on a $\varphi_t$ and provide an $\norm{\varphi_t}_{H^1}\leq C$ via the bounds of Section \ref{sec:bounds}.
+Some do not, which requires to estimate the time growth of the kinetic energy of the non-condensed part of $\Psi_N(t)$, $\mathcal K_+(t)$.
+This is the content of Section~\ref{sec:kinetic} and is achieved via the second Gr\"onwall-type lemma.
 In the last section, Section~\ref{sec:con}, we gather all the intermediate results and conclude by proving Theorem~\ref{thm:main}.